Isaac-kaberere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A file to echo hello world.
+A file to displayy a confused smiley